Olympics and Cascades Adventure

 Your guide will transport the group to the airport at 10:00 AM PST on Day 7.
 Please plan a departure after that time or be prepared to find personal transportation to the airport from the hotel if your flight departs earlier or much later.

-Arrive in Seattle.
-Meet your guide by mid-morning for transfer to Olympic National Park.
-We’ll kick things off with a short afternoon hike along Hurricane Ridge for dramatic views of the Olympic Range.
-Tonight, we’ll set up camp at Sol Duc Campground, get to know one another, and review our full adventure.
+Arrive in Seattle and meet your guide by mid-morning for transfer to Olympic National Park.
+We’ll kick things off with a short afternoon hike along picturesque Hurricane Ridge for dramatic views of the Olympic Range.
+In the evening, we’ll set up camp at Sol Duc Campground, get to know one another, and review our full adventure.

 This morning, we’ll pack up and head to the stunning Lake Crescent for a serene morning paddle on its beautiful waters.
 Keep your eyes and ears peeled for birds overhead as you take in the dramatic landscape.

 Meals: B, L, D

-Today is a day for exploring the coast with a relaxing day.
-After a leisurely morning, we’ll do a coastal hike to see the massive rock formations along the water and visit the famous Tree of Life.
+Today is blocked off for exploring the coast with a relaxing day ahead.
+After a leisurely morning, we’ll do a coastal hike to see the massive rock formations along the water, and visit the famous Tree of Life.
 We’ll learn all about the aquatic wildlife in this one-of-a-kind location where massive conifers grow right up to the water’s edge.

 Meals: B, L, D

 Meals: B, D (lunch stop made, but not included in price)

 Meals: B, L, D

 After a short morning walk, we’ll pack up camp and head back to Seattle to explore the city.
 Today’s activities may include a visit to Pike Place Market, the Chihuly sculpture garden, or one of the many Regional Tribal Cultural Centers.
 Hotel accommodations are included, so you’ll enjoy a very well-deserved shower today!
 This evening, we’ll enjoy a final group dinner together (not included).

-We’ll say goodbye after an amazing adventure together!
+We’ll say goodbye after an amazing adventure together, and unforgettable memories of a lifetime!

 - Required Gear